ashlinrichardson/hourglass/README.md

 "This is just devastating in its power and evocative brilliance.
 We will want to continue to work on this."

 ### Technical characteristics
-* not a black box
+* Not a black box
-* pivots to changing priorities of operations managers
+* Pivots to changing priorities of ops managers
-* a quintessentially simple, graphic depiction of events
+* A quintessentially simple, graphic depiction of events
-* meets Law of Requisite Variety[^3] without overwhelming the user
+* Meets Law of Requisite Variety[^3] without overwhelming the user
-* reliable predictions and explanations which subject matter experts can interpret
+* Reliable predictions and explanations which subject matter experts can interpret
-* concise, first-principles, reusable, self contained, dependency free implementation
+* Concise, first-principles, reusable, self contained, dependency free implementation
-* achieves the goals of Machine Learning without complex Mathematics and Statistics
+* Achieves the goals of Machine Learning without complex Mathematics and Statistics
-* scalable: Computing resource use requirements are directly proportional to input data volume
+* Scalable: Computing resource use requirements are directly proportional to input data volume
-* performs Data Anonymization to protect personal privacy while supporting increasing openness, transparency and accountability of public services
+* Performs Data Anonymization to protect personal privacy while supporting increasing openness, transparency and accountability of public services
-* borrows critical information from fundamental physics[^4] to help understand social-science data that aren't overtly physical as remotely-sensed (RS) earth-observation (EO) data for example
+* Borrows critical information from fundamental physics[^4] to help understand social-science data that aren't overtly physical as remotely-sensed (RS) earth-observation (EO) data for example

 ## Inputs
 Hourglass operates on multiple heterogeneous database tables[^5] that must be timestamped.
 Moreover each table must include an attribute shared among the tables and providing linkage, such as an anonymized identifier.